Meet Attorney David W. Zoll

-Zoll currently practices primarily in the fields of mass torts and antitrust.
-He currently serves as Liaison Counsel for Plaintiffs In re: Heparin Products Liability Litigation MDL Docket No. 1953.
-He is co-chair of the AAJ Heparin Litigation Group.
+Zoll’s practice has focused primarily in the fields of mass torts and antitrust.
+He served as Liaison Counsel for Plaintiffs In re: Heparin Products Liability Litigation MDL Docket No. 1953 and was co-chair of the AAJ Heparin Litigation Group.
 He was special counsel on behalf of Plaintiffs in In re:Inter-Op Hip Prosthesis Liability Litigation (Sulzer).
 MDL Docket No. 01-CV-9000; on the Discovery Committee in In re: Vioxx ® Products Liability Litigation MDL Docket No. 1657; Plaintiffs’ Steering Committee In re: Yamaha Rhino MDL; Plaintiffs’ Steering Committee In re: Text Messaging antitrust MDL pending in Chicago.
-He is also involved in the Polyurethane Foam Antitrust MDL pending before Judge Zouhary.
+He was also involved in the Polyurethane Foam Antitrust MDL before Judge Zouhary.

 Zoll and his firm were active in the Yaz/Yasmin litigation against Bayer and represented hundreds of injured women, obtaining tens of millions of dollars on their behalf.
-Zoll has recently assisted his partner Michelle L. Kranz, Plaintiffs’ Liaison Counsel, in the DePuy ASR Hip MDL litigation.
+Zoll assisted partner Michelle L. Kranz, Plaintiffs’ Liaison Counsel, in the DePuy ASR Hip MDL litigation.

 Zoll was co-lead trial counsel in the first and only contaminated heparin trial against Baxter Healthcare and Scientific Protein Labs (SPL), held in Cook County, Illinois in May, 2011.
 Zoll & Kranz, LLC filed the first lawsuits in the country in the Heparin litigation.
 Three of their clients testified before Congress on April 29, 2008 in the The Heparin Disaster: Chinese Counterfeits and American Failures hearing held by the House Oversight and Investigation Committee, chaired by the Hon.
 Bart Stupak (Michigan).